sweetsmint/Composition_Java/README.md

 Let's say you've customized your app and it's time to make a change to your `Gemfile` or `package.json` file.

 Without Docker you'd normally run `bundle install` or `yarn install`.
+With Docker it's basically the same thing and since these commands are in our `Dockerfile` we can get away with doing a `docke